oloapinivad/MiLES/README.md

 It also tries to assign the right weather regimes to its name.
 However please be aware that it is not always effective.

 Figures are extremely basic: they can be produced in pdf, png and eps format.
-Properties (e.g. resolution, palettes) can be modified playing with the config/config.R file.

 ------------